-Why Creating Wildlife Photographs in High Key and Black and White - Part 2
+Why: Creating Wildlife Photographs in High Key and Black and White - Part 2

-The LCD screen should not be used to control the light.
-Only the histogram is authentic.
+The LCD screen should not be used to control the light; only the histogram is authentic.
 The screen only allows you to check the framing and composition of the scene.
 For a high key photograph, most of the histogram should be on the right without touching the right side.
 If so, you have burned the highlights.

-Overexposing Does Not Mean Burning the Photo
+Overexposing Does Not Entitle Burning the Photo

-The Ideal Scenes for a High Key Photograph
+Ideal Scenes for a High Key Photograph

 Post Processing is Essential